mdtanker/polartoolkit/docs/contributing.md

 ```
 Similar to using `Ruff`, go through the output of this, search the error codes on the [Pylint documentation](https://pylint.readthedocs.io/en/latest/) for help, and try and fix all the errors and warnings.
 If there are false-positives, or your confident you don't agree with the warning, add ` # pylint: disable=` at the end of the lines, with the warning code following the `=`.

-To run all three of the code checks, use:
+To run both pre-commit and pylint together use:
 ```
 make style
 ```